 How were they developed and updated?

 Updates to the Green Building Standards are led by the Office for Sustainability and Green Building Services, in coordination with the Sustainability and Energy Management Council.
-The 2014 Standards were developed through a review committee co-Chaired by Jason Carlson, Chief of Operations at the Harvard Graduate School of Educations, and Pamela Choi Redfern, Director of Space Planning and Design at the School of Engineering and Applied Sciences, updated the Standards in 2014 based on a University-wide process focused on data-driven decision-making that was informed by best practices at Harvard and benchmarked against other industry leaders.
+The 2014 Standards were developed through a review committee co-Chaired by Jason Carlson, Chief of Operations at the Harvard Graduate School of Educations, and Pamela Choi Redfern, Director of Space Planning and Design at the School of Engineering and Applied Sciences.
+The 2014 update was based on a University-wide process focused on data-driven decision-making that was informed by best practices at Harvard and benchmarked against other industry leaders.
 The Standards were approved by Harvard’s Administrative Deans Council.
 A subsequent update was made in 2017, taking into new building regulations and feedback that was received from Schools.